health, safety, and instruction Q&A

 How will social distancing be managed on buses?

-Standard buses will allow for two students per seat, with students required to wear a mask or face shield.
+Standard buses will allow for two students per seat, with students required to wear a mask.
 Family members will be requested to sit in the same seat.
 Drivers will wear a face covering when students are entering and exiting the bus.
 Whenever possible, windows will be opened to increase ventilation.

 Distancing on buses and vans providing transportation for special education students will be evaluated on a case-by-case basis.